aayushgarg635-max/PYTHON-COMPLETE-COURSE/README.md

 This repository is a record of my Python learning journey.
 Each chapter's concepts and practice sets will be added separately.

+PERSONAL DETAILS:
+- B.Tech IT student at GGSIPU
+(1ST YEAR)
 ## 📁 Structure
 - Chapter-01 - Basics, pip, modules
 - Chapter-02 - Variables , Datatypes